daormar/debasher/doc/design_doc_resident.md

   writer, together with a leading blank line (see "resync line" in the Glossary; the transport decision of "Recovery from a node failure").
   Consumed by the reader thread.
-- No `port_name` field on any type: each reader thread (see "Base class `FBPProcess`") already knows which port a message came from by construction (it is dedicated to that FIFO); it gets attached once the message enters the in-memory internal queue, not in the wire format.
+- No `port_name` field on any type: each reader thread (see "`FBPProcess` class") already knows which port a message came from by construction (it is dedicated to that FIFO); it gets attached once the message enters the in-memory internal queue, not in the wire format.

 ## Channel topology